Content style guide

 Use inverted commas to set apart titles of short publications.

-For specific guidance about staff dress code, see the department’s Code of Conduct.
+For specific guidance about staff dress code, refer to the department’s Code of Conduct.

 For step-by-step instructions, refer to the ‘Adobe Experience Manager how-to guide’.